Last verified: 17 days ago

 Absorption & Bioavailability

 Unknown from provided studies — no pharmacokinetic data reported.
-Oral dosing was used in all trials with apparent biological effects, suggesting reasonable absorption.
+Oral dosing was used in all studies with apparent biological effects, suggesting reasonable absorption.

 Red Flags to Watch For